Mahmood Khan Achakzai

 Mahmud Khan Achakzai (محمود خان اڅکزی; born 14 December 1948) is a Pakistani Pashtun regionalist politician who is the Chairman of Pashtunkhwa Milli Awami Party.
 Achakzai completed his Engineering degree from the Peshawar University of Engineering and Technology.
 In the 7th National Congress of Pashtunkhwa Milli Awami Party on 19 and 20 December 2022 Mahmood Khan Achakzai was re elected as the Chairman of PkMAP.

-He is serving as member of the National Assembly of Pakistan since 29 February 2024.
+He has been serving as member of the National Assembly of Pakistan since 29 February 2024.
+On 16 January 2026, he began serving as the leader of the opposition in the National Assembly of Pakistan after being nominated by former Prime Minister Imran Khan.

 Early life and education

 Achakzai was born on 14 December 1948 to Abdul Samad Khan Achakzai.
 He received BSc degree in Civil Engineering from University of Engineering and Technology, Peshawar in 1971.